sylefeb/Silice/projects/ice-v/README.md

 ## What is this?

 The Ice-V is a processor that implements the RiscV RV32I specification.
 It is simple and compact, yet demonstrates many features of Silice and can be useful in simple designs.
-It is specialized to execute code from BRAM, where the code is backed into the BRAM upon synthesis.
+It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis.
 However, it would be quite easy to extend the Ice-V to boot from SPI or execute code from a RAM.

+## Features

+- executes instructions in 3 cycles, load/store in 4
+- < 300 lines of commented code (~ 170 without comments)
+- 1 bit per cycle shifter
+- 32 bits RDCYCLE

 ## Testing